-August 17, 2025 (1mo ago) — last updated October 12, 2025 (1d ago)
+August 17, 2025 (3mo ago) — last updated October 28, 2025 (1mo ago)

 ← Back to blog

-Top-Down Estimating: Fast, Reliable Project Forecasts
+Top-Down Estimating for Fast, Defensible Forecasts

 What is top-down estimating and why it matters

-Top-down estimating starts with the overall scope or desired outcome and works backward to allocate budgets and timelines to major components.
+Top-down estimating begins with the overall scope or desired outcome and works backward to allocate budgets and timelines to major components.
 It’s ideal in concept or feasibility stages when teams need a credible ballpark without the time or cost of detailed planning.

 Key use cases: